Intelligent speed assistance: Criticism of EU regulation

-In July 2022, the ESTC restated those reservations, and broadly welcomed ISA, describing it as "a giant leap forward... one of the life-saving systems with the most potential".
+In July 2022, the ETSC restated those reservations, and broadly welcomed ISA, describing it as "a giant leap forward... one of the life-saving systems with the most potential".

 United Kingdom

 The UK has inherited the EU law.

 Amendment and Transitional Provisions (EU Exit) plan to revoke Regulation (EU) 2019/2144 of the European Parliament and of the Council.

 ISA is not yet mandatory in the United Kingdom.